HOW TRADES ARE CALCULATED in traders diaries

 Top 5 deals

 Note: The time of the trade is displayed on the last deal.
-If the trader made the first deal on one day and the closing deal on another, the trade will be shown in the diary for the day the position was closed.
+If the trader made the first deal on one day and the closing deal on another, the trade will be shown in the Diary for the day the position was closed.

 What are closed positions in CScalp